Frequently Asked Questions

 - Transcript reviews and academic advising.

 - Assistance with completing enrollment and registration.
 Courses are selected with the guidance of the Academic Counselor based upon each student's high school completion plan and educational goals.

 - Referrals to resources, such as tutoring, counseling, student activities, health services, and more.

-- If I have been on an Individual Education Plan (IEP)
+- What if I have an Individual Education Plan (IEP) or 504 Plan?

 - How is the Gateway to College program funded?